ARC-AGI-3

 Web4

 The ontology layer.
-In the SAGE loop, Web4 supplies the audit trail — every action shaped as an R6 record (Six-Element Action Framework: Rules/Role/Request/Reference/Resource/Result), every policy decision signed against a law bundle.
-Web4 (MCP + RDF + LCT + T3/V3*MRH + ATP/ADP; / = verified by, * = contextualized by, + = augmented with) is the ontology that makes signed, reviewable action records possible.
+In the SAGE loop, Web4 supplies the audit trail — every action shaped as an R6 record (Six-Element Action Framework: Rules / Role / Request / Reference / Resource / Result), every policy decision signed against a law bundle.
+Web4 (MCP + RDF + LCT + T3/V3*MRH + ATP/ADP; / = “verified by” (T3/V3) or allocation pair (ATP/ADP) * = “contextualized by” + = “augmented with”) is the ontology that makes signed, reviewable action records possible.

 The broader gain

-The 94.85% score is on the public game set using Claude Opus 4.6 as the model inside the SAGE cognition loop.
-This demonstrates the ceiling — what the architecture can achieve with a frontier model and network access.
+The 94.85% is the official ARC Prize action score (efficiency-weighted), with Claude Opus 4.6 as the model inside the SAGE cognition loop, on the public game set.
+The game-solve rate is 96.0% (24/25 games).
+These are two distinct metrics; the action score reflects action efficiency, not just whether a game was solved.
+This demonstrates the ceiling — what the SAGE cognition loop can achieve with a frontier model and network access.

 Attribution note: the result is Claude Opus 4.6 operating within the SAGE harness.
 The harness contributes the structured world-model building, R6 action framing, and multi-agent frame-questioning; the base model contributes inference.
 Phase 2 (local models) isolates the harness's independent contribution directly.

 The actual competition is harder: the Kaggle sandbox constrains entries to 32GB VRAM, no internet access, and a private game set the model has never seen.
-Our Phase 2 work targets this — building a SAGE competitor that runs locally on Gemma 4 E4B via membot cartridges, with the world models, action traces, and cross-game patterns from Phase 1 retrievable without network.
+Our Phase 2 work targets this — building a SAGE competitor that runs locally on Gemma 3n E4B (effective-parameter edge variant) via membot cartridges, with the world models, action traces, and cross-game patterns from Phase 1 retrievable without network.
 That work is producing results.

 Local models are already clearing game levels — not by memorizing solutions, but by reasoning from retrieved world models and computed predictions.
 The early finding: context engineering dominates model size.
 A well-structured prompt with the right world model outperforms a larger model with a generic prompt.
 The loop is the capability.